geopython/GeoHealthCheck/docker/README.md

 ### Using PostGIS DB

-The file [docker-compose.postgis.yml](compose/docker-compose.postgis.yml)  is similar but uses Postgres with PostGIS as database.
+The file [docker-compose.postgis.yml](compose/docker-compose.postgis.yml)  is similar but uses Postgres as the database.

 To run: